hirosystems/docs/docs/stacks-2.1-upgrades.md

 - `StackingClient.getAccountBalanceLocked()` retrieves the locked balance of the address from a node (`/v2` endpoint).
 - `StackingClient.getAccountExtendedBalance()` retrieves more detailed balances of the address from an API (`/extended` endpoint); this includes STX, FTs, and NFTs.
 - `StackingClient.getDelegationStatus()` retrieves the `get-delegation-info` information of the address from a node (read-only contract call).
-- `StackingClient.getPoxOperationInfo()` retrieves information about the current period of transition to PoX-2.
+- `StackingClient.getPoxOperationInfo()` retrieves information about the current transition period to PoX-2.

 ### Migration